Access our varied employment opportunities

 learn more about our current vacancies and how to apply.

 - Casual or replacement teachers (sometimes referred to as supply teachers) can be engaged for a minimum of 2 hours to a maximum of 5 hours per day, usually during the absence of a teacher.
 If you indicate a preference for teaching in a casual and/or temporary capacity on your application for teacher employment, you will be automatically considered for these opportunities.
 Our TRACER (Teacher Relief and Contract Employment Register) team will provide you with information about how to get started as a casual teacher.

 There’s something for everyone when you teach with us.

 How to apply for temporary and casual jobs

 If you want to be considered for casual and/or temporary roles, let us know by ticking the temporary and/or casual options on your application for teacher employment.
-You can apply to work as a teacher in our state schools at any time, as our teacher recruitment pool remains open all year.
+You can apply to work as a teacher in our state schools at any time, with your application remaining active for 12 months from the date of submission.